Millet for Weight loss:

 Today, in this blog I will take you around discussing millets, what and how millets will be helping you in your weight loss journey, and how to choose millet for weight loss.

 Millets are the small-seeded grains that come under the Poaceae family.
-It is the ancient grains, now we called the Nutri-cereals due to its high nutrient content.
+It is the ancient grains, now called the Nutri-cereals due to their high nutrient content.
 There are nine types of millets grown in India and some are grown in African countries like Teff and Fonio.
 Each millet is unique in its nutritional profile.
 Including millet in the regular diet helps us to keep our body healthy and boost our immunity and also helps to maintain weight.